NVDIMM: Backup power

 NVDIMMs evolved from the BBU (battery backed up) DIMM, which used a backup battery to sustain power to a volatile memory for up to 72 hours.
 However, batteries are disfavored in computer components because they have a limited lifespan, they may be regarded as hazardous waste, and may contain heavy metals which violate RoHS compliance.

 When the module includes non-volatile memory, backup power is required for only a short time after the computer's main power fails, while the module copies the data from volatile to non-volatile memory.
 Therefore, modern NVDIMMs use on-board supercapacitors to store energy.

 Interface

 A few server vendors still make products using the DDR3 interface to the computer, but standardization work in 2014 and 2015, such as at JEDEC and ACPI, was based on the DDR4 interface.

 Support

 Hardware support

-Xeon processors since Broadwell support NVDIMM-N.
+Intel Xeon processors since Broadwell support NVDIMM-N.

+AMD's EPYC 7002 (Rome) and EPYC 7003 (Milan) server processors natively support NVDIMM-N.